CodezPoet/code_examples/README.md

 ### PHP

 Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, and switches.
-For OOP MVC please code examples in Laravel en Symfony.
+For MVC please code examples in Laravel en Symfony.

 ### Laravel